Lili Taylor: Career

 Taylor won the 2005 Best Actress award at the Copenhagen International Film Festival for her role in Factotum.
 In 2006, Taylor worked again with Mary Harron in The Notorious Bettie Page.
 She starred in the Lifetime cable network's hour-long comedy-drama series State of Mind, as a New Haven therapist dealing with a divorce and a parade of quirky clients.
 She played the daughter of Frank Langella's character in Andrew Wagner's 2007 drama Starting Out in the Evening.
 In the 2008 film The Promotion, Taylor played Lori Wehlner, the wife of John C. Reilly's character.
 In 2009, Taylor played Sheriff Lillian Holley of Lake County, Indiana, who incarcerates John Dillinger (played by Johnny Depp), in Michael Mann's Public Enemies.
 In 2011, Fence Books released Taylor's audio recording of poet Ariana Reines' Save The World.
 In 2013, Taylor starred in the horror hit The Conjuring.

 In 2014, Taylor starred alongside Chloë Grace Moretz in the off-Broadway play The Library directed by Steven Soderbergh.
 The following year she co-starred in Maze Runner: The Scorch Trials, as Dr. Mary Cooper, "a doctor who helps Thomas and his fellow Gladers".
 Filming began at the end of October, and the movie was released on September 18, 2015.
 In 2020, Taylor starred opposite Stefania LaVie Owen in Paper Spiders.

+Taylor will portray Mags in The Hunger Games: Sunrise on the Reaping set to be released in November 2026.
+Taylor will also work in season two of Daredevil: Born Again as the as-yet-unidentified Governor of New York.

 Personal life

-In 2009, Taylor married writer Nick Flynn.
-They have a daughter Maeve.

 In May 1997, Taylor's former boyfriend, actor Michael Rapaport, was arrested for harassing Taylor and charged with two counts of aggravated harassment.
 He pleaded guilty to the charges.
 New York Supreme Court Justice Arlene Goldberg issued a protection order forbidding him from contacting Taylor and requiring him to undergo counseling.

+In 2009, Taylor married writer Nick Flynn.
+They have a daughter Maeve, who was born sometime around 2008.

 Taylor is an activist for conservation issues, particularly those having to do with birds, and sits on the boards of the American Birding Association and National Audubon Society.
+She wrote a book of essays, Turning to Birds, The Power and Beauty of Noticing, published in 2025.

-She introduced Louise Post and Nina Gordon, founding members of 1990s alternative band Veruca Salt, in the early 1990s.
+Taylor introduced Louise Post to Nina Gordon, and they went on to found the 1990s alternative band Veruca Salt in the early 1990s.